 - 3 c. water

-Heat up the whipping cream on the stove top.
-You don't need it to boil, just get it warm enough to melt the chocolate chips in.
-Once it's warm enough, remove it from heat.
+Heat up the whipping cream on the stovetop.
+You don’t need it to boil, just get it warm enough to melt the chocolate chips in.
+Once it’s warm enough, remove it from heat.

-Add in the 1/2 c. chocolate chips and the 1 t. of vanilla.
-Stir well, until all the chocolate chips have melted.
 Put this mixture in a container and let it chill for at least 3 hours or longer.
 It has to be very cool to be whipped.

-While you are waiting for the cream mixture to cool, mix up the cake.
 I just wanted to do a short picture demo on how I use my turbinado.
-Turbinado is sugar in it's raw form and tends to be more grainy that white sugar(you can use either in this recipe) to make my cake texture nice and smooth I just drop the turbinado in my Magic Bullet(a blender will work).
-And turn it on.
+Turbinado is sugar in its raw form and tends to be more grainy than white sugar (you can use either in this recipe) to make my cake texture nice and smooth I just drop the turbinado in my Magic Bullet (a blender will work) and turn it on.

 Tada!
-Not quite powdered sugar but much less granulated than before.
-Perfect for baking.
+Not quite powdered sugar but much less granulated than before, perfect for baking.

-Mix up all the cake ingredients.
-Flour, sugar, salt, baking soda, cocoa powder, vanilla, oil, and water.
-Mix together well.
-Bake in 2 greased 8x8 pans for about 25-30 minutes each at 350F until a toothpick comes out clean.
 Let cool completely.
-Then remove each cake from it's pan.
+Then remove each cake from it’s pan.
 Place one on a cake platter or plate.
 At this time, whip up the chocolate cream mixture.
 Add in the cream cheese to that mixture (you may want to warm up the cheese slightly first to prevent lumps) whip together well.
-Spread about 1/3 - 1/2 of the cheesecake mixture on top of one of the cakes.
-Spread evenly for the filling.
-Add the second cake on top of the filling.

 Then spread the remaining cheesecake mixture on top of the cake and down the sides for the "frosting".
 Enjoy!